wavebeem/wavebeem.com/_drafts/compiler-code-generation.md

 ## Step 4: Code generation

 For code generation the JS AST is turned into JS source code.
+Given the immense object from step 3, [escodegen][4] can be used to get this next step essentially for free.

 ```js
 var x = 1;